eModbus/emodbus.github.io/_docs/modbusclient/rtuapi.md

 {: .px-8 }
 While the queue holds pointers to the requests only, the requests need memory as well.
 If you choose a `queueLimit` too large, you may encounter "out of memory" conditions!

-## `void useModbusASCII()` and `void useModbusASCII(unsigned long timeout)`
-If you are going to use the Modbus ASCII protocol, you may switch the RTU client to ASCII mode by these calls.
-In ASCII mode all messages are encoded as a sequence of human-readable ASCII characters.
-The first character always is a colon ``:``, the last two characters of a message always are  ``\r\n`` (CRLF), as the Modbus specs require it.
-All message bytes are sent as their hexadecimal representations, followed by a LRC checksum.

-**Note:** everything else is identical to Modbus RTU, so your code will remain the same with the exception of this very call.

-The optional `timeout`parameter allows to alter the standard 1s timeout the specs describe.
-This may help speeding up communications if all your servers are supporting the shorter timings.

-## `void useModbusRTU()`
-This call will switch off a previously set ASCII mode and return to RTU mode.

-**Note:** this will **NOT** reinstate the previously given RTU timeout!
-You may to have to set it again with ``setTimeout(unsigned long timeout)`` instead.

-## `bool isModbusASCII()`
-This call is to report back if the ASCII mode currently is active (`true`) or RTU mode is selected (`false`).
-## `ModbusClientRTU(HardwareSerial& serial, RTScallback func)` and<br> `ModbusClientRTU(HardwareSerial& serial, RTScallback func, uint16_t queueLimit)`
-These are the alternative constructor variants for an instance of the `ModbusClientRTU` type.
-The parameters are:
-- `serial`: a reference to a Serial interface the Modbus is conncted to (mostly by a RS485 adaptor).
-This Serial interface must be configured to match the baud rate, data and stop bits and parity of the Modbus.
-- `func`: this must be a user-defined callback function of type ``void func(bool level);``.
-This function is called every time the RS485 adaptor's "DE/RE" line has to be toggled.
-The required logic level is given as the only parameter to the function.
-This is relevant if your adaptor will need a special treatment to set these levels (being behind a port extender or such).
-- `queueLimit`: this specifies the number of requests that may be placed on the worker task's queue.
-If the queue has reached this limit, the next `addRequest` call will return a `REQUEST_QUEUE_FULL` error.
-The default value built in is 100.

 ## `void setTimeout(uint32_t TOV)`
 This call lets you define the time for stating a response timeout. `TOV` is defined in **milliseconds**.
 When the worker task is waiting for a response from a server, and the specified number of milliseconds has passed without data arriving, it will return a `TIMEOUT` error response.